JamesDunne/http/README.md

 {"access_token":"access-token-REDACTED"}
 ```

-That "access_token" line at the bottom is the API response containing the token we need to set for future requests.
+That "access_token" JSON data at the bottom is the API response body containing the token we need to set for future requests.
 The lines above it are the request headers and POST body that was sent.

 Only the actual HTTP response body is written to `stdout`, all else is written to `stderr` which makes it easy to redirect/ignore whichever part you find uninteresting.

 As an example, let's ignore all the `stderr` output:
 ```